 So let’s answer the first two questions: where do you I start?
 How do I find what I should do for test prep?
 What subject or lessons should I take?

 We say, start with the subjects that are the easiest for you.
 If Language Arts (RLA) and Social Studies seem the easiest for you, choose these subjects.

 I guess you’re wondering why?
 Because when you go through a series of steps kind of like a series of small successes, you will turn your fear (you know, something like:

 I don’t get it at all, there are so many things to learn, blah, blah, blah) into familiarity.

-When you start with the easiest subject, the GED prep and the test will be easier to conquer.
+When you start with the easiest subject, the GED content and the test will be easier to conquer.

-When you get confidence in your academic abilities, math will not seem like a big problem.
+When you get confidence in your academic capabilities, math will not seem like a big problem.
 I promise.
-In general, the goal is to go through a series of small successes to develop confidence in your capabilities.
+In general, the goal is to go through a series of small successes to develop confidence in your own ability, skills, and experience.